 - a change in how your teeth fit together when you bite (malocclusion)

 - pain when chewing

 - foul-smelling breath that doesn’t go away after you brush your teeth

 Does Gum Disease Go Away?
 (Gingivitis) Gum disease Treatment

-- deep cleaning your teeth
+- deep cleaning your teeth and removing plaque

 - antibiotic medications